open/close all folders

 - In "Where No Fan Has Gone Before," there is also the Church of Trek, with a sign saying 'The sci-fi religion that doesn't take all your money.'

-- An episode of Rex The Runt had the "Church of Chemicalology," preached by celebrity talking sausage Johnny Saveloy.
+- Rex The Runt: An episode had the "Church of Chemicalology," preached by celebrity talking sausage Johnny Saveloy.
 He lures in converts with promises of fame and fortune, then sucks out their life force to prolong his own life.

-"I think the main impetus was... my Gundam
+Sparks: "I think the main impetus was... my Gundam told me to."

 - South Park: